ietf/id-guidelines/README.md

       numbered.

 - [ ] Verify that the appropriate boilerplate text in the IPR related sections is reproduced exactly (see the IPR-Related Notices section).
 In particular, ensure that the names of RFCs contained in that content are not reformatted as references.

-- [ ] Verify that the I-D is well formated for readability and clarity.
+- [ ] Verify that the I-D is well formatted for readability and clarity.

 ## References